eaglestone/ks3-computing/README.md

 # Developing a new computing scheme of work for Key Stage 3

-Note: This scheme of work is a draft in response to the publication of the draft National Curriculum for maintained schools in England (February 2013).
-As such it is a work in progress and likely to change rapidly.
-It is also incomplete: my intention is to iteratively develop units having tested ideas with my classes, consulted colleagues and watched the ongoing debate develop.
+*Note: This scheme of work is a draft in response to the publication of the consultation National Curriculum for maintained schools in England  issued in February 2013.
+As such it is a work in progress and likely to change.
+It is also incomplete: my intention is to iteratively develop units having tested ideas with my classes, consulted colleagues and watched the ongoing debate develop.*

 ## Syllabus Content